iremonur/TurkNetCustomerChurnPrediction/README.md

 # TurkNetCustomerchurnPrediction

-This repository provides an implementation of varipus machine learning algorithms for the customer churn prediction.
+This repository provides an implementation of various machine learning algorithms for customer churn prediction.
 The algorithms implemented :

 - Random Forest Classifier